Aider-AI/aider/README.md

 # aider is GPT-4 powered coding in your terminal

-`aider` is a command-line chat tool that allows you to code with GPT-4 in the terminal.
+`aider` is a command-line chat tool that allows you to write and edit code with GPT-4 in the terminal.
 Ask GPT for features, improvements, or bug fixes and `aider` will apply the suggested changes to your source files.
 Each change is automatically committed to git with a descriptive commit message.

 ![aider screenshot](screenshot.gif)